hathibelagal-dev/instantpolyglot/docs/eng/Zulu.md

 ### Copulative Sentences

-Copulative sentences (equational sentences) in Zulu don't use a verb "to be".
+Copulative sentences (equational sentences) in Zulu don’t use a verb “to be”.
 Instead, they use prefixes that agree with the subject's noun class.
 For example:

 **UThemba ungumfundi** (Themba is a student)
 - U- (Class 1 subject prefix)